The Be Awesome Go Big transition project

 What should they bring to school on their first day?

 Please arrive in full school uniform and with an appropriate coat.
-Pupils will need a school bag and pencil case containing their pens, pencil, ruler, and any other stationery items.
-Please bring either a packed lunch or money for a school lunch.
+Pupils will need a school bag and pencil case containing their pens, pencil, ruler, and any other stationery items .Lunch will be provided but you may bring a packed lunch if you prefer.
 If pupils bring a water bottle it must have a sports cap on it.
-Pupils will also need a bus pass or money if they wish to travel on the buses.
+Pupils will also need a bus pass which will be posted out over the summer break.

 Students will be issued with a school planner and timetable on their first day.